 A Lean organization engages everyone in using science to improve work by seeing and solving problems every day to optimize the flow of value to clients.
 Lean as science builds an agile workforce, agile teams and an agile organization through a rigorous understanding of HOW problems are tackled systematically and systemically by everyone.
 Anywhere where there is work, Lean thinking applies.
 In this course, participants situate Lean in a scientific context.
-Building on the Introduction to Lean for office experiments, participants collaboratively write a case study using the “A3 report” systematic and systemic approach to solve a problem and to gain consensus on improvements.
+Participants learn about the “A3 report” systematic and systemic approach to solve a problem and to gain consensus on improvements.
 Prerequisite is Introduction to Lean.

 Soon!
 Registration will be online, only $24.95 (incl.
 HST/GT).
 Online training includes short videos, quizzes, downloads, a work-based assignment and you earn a course Certificate of Completion.